Today, more than half of searches take place on mobile devices rather than a desktop computer.

 In particular, make sure that your mobile pages feature:

 Be sure to add the proper HTML tags to allow a mobile user to call or get directions to your business.
-The absence of the click to call function here is the ultimate mobile-first miss!
+The absence of the click-to-call function here is the ultimate mobile-first miss!

 After all, with the rise of local-intent, “near me” mobile searches, ensuring a proper local optimization has never been greater.